 Certified 23 federal, state, and local elections, including a record seven elections in a single year-2013.

-Increased number of registered voters in Ventura County to record high of 427,349 during June 3, 2014 Gubernatorial Primary Election as a result of targeted community and media outreach.
+Increased number of registered voters in Ventura County to record high of 433,064 during November 4, 2014 Gubernatorial General Election as a result of targeted community and media outreach.

 Installed integrated security camera system throughout the Clerk and Recorder and Elections offices to enhance customer and staff safety, prevent identity theft, and track movement of ballots and voting equipment during election periods.

 Redesigned County Clerk and Recorder official seal to reduce ability to counterfeit and to more accurately depict the three major divisions of the office: Clerk, Recorder, and Elections.

-Mark Lunn unanimously elected to the Board of Directors of the California Association of Elected Clerks and Elections Officials and as Secretary of the County Recorders’ Association of California, to further represent the interests of Ventura County citizens on a statewide level.
+Mark Lunn unanimously elected to the Board of Directors of the California Association of Clerks and Election Officials and as Secretary of the County Recorders’ Association of California, to further represent the interests of Ventura County citizens on a statewide level.

 Mark Lunn is a member of the Ventura County Real Estate Fraud Advisory Team (REFAT), a partnership of community leaders and experts dedicated to preventing and combating real estate fraud in Ventura County.
 Recent actions by the Clerk Recorder, in collaboration with the Ventura County District Attorney’s Office, to combat real estate fraud have included: (1) mailing letters to homeowners alerting them about fraudulent loan modification services; and (2) mailing Quitclaim Deed Notices to homeowners notifying them when a change of ownership document has been recorded to protect homeowners from potential real estate fraud.